iSach/clipmorph/DEVELOPMENT.md

 ## Data Preparation

 Training requires a large set of arbitrary images and one (or several) style reference images.
-We choose Visual Genome [^6] as our image bank, in opposition to Microsoft COCO [^7] used in the original paper, as we found it to provide better qualitative results, but any large similar dataset should work.
+We choose Visual Genome [^6] as our image bank (~65k samples), in opposition to Microsoft COCO [^7] used in the original paper, as we found it to provide better qualitative results, but any large similar dataset should work.
 The _perceptual_ losses are computed using feature maps of a deep convolutional network.
 We use, as in [^1] and [^3], the VGG network [^8],